yishn/Cookbook/pasta/stir-fry-spaghetti.md

 - Crack `egg` into a mixing bowl and scramble with some `salt` and `pepper`
 - Heat some `vegetable oil` in a pan on medium heat
-- Once warm, add eggs and move the pan around to spread them out
+- Once warm, add `egg` and move the pan around to spread them out
-- When the eggs firm up, use a spatula to ease around the edges and flip
+- When the `egg` firms up, use a spatula to ease around the edges and flip
 - Cook for another half minute then slide the omelette onto a plate

 ### spaghetti